-Kerala mass murder: brutal killings, evidence of drug use by accused, says police
+Kerala mass murder: Brutal killings, evidence of drug use by accused, says police

 The other victims were Afan's grandmother, a young woman said to be his lover, his paternal uncle and the latter's wife.

+Thereafter, the victims' remains were laid to rest in the evening at the Pangode Juma Masjid.

+The funeral rites of Afan's girlfriend Farsana were carried out at her home and then her remains were laid to rest at the Kattumurakkal Juma Masjid in Chirayinkeezhu in the evening.

-The police officer said that attempts appeared to have been made to open the cupboards at the paternal uncle's home, but it was yet to be ascertained if anything was missing.
+Earlier in the day, police said that attempts appeared to have been made to open the cupboards at Afan's paternal uncle's home, but it was yet to be ascertained if anything was missing.

 The mass murder took place across three houses, reportedly separated by around 20-25 kilometers, in the Venjaramoodu area near the state capital.

-He is suspected to have travelled from one house to the other on his motorbike to carry out the murders, police said, but did not disclose the exact sequence in which he allegedly carried out the killings.
+Afan is suspected to have travelled from one house to the other on his motorbike to carry out the murders, police said, but did not officially disclose the exact sequence in which he allegedly carried out the killings.

 State Food and Civil Supplies Minister G R Anil, who visited one of the murder sites, said the killings appear to be "cruel and pre-meditated" and not carried out in the heat of the moment.